 Welcome.
-I am a freelance writer, editor and creative, Canadian-born and now living in Prescot, near Liverpool, England.
+I am a Church of England ordinand and occasional freelance writer, Canadian-born and now living in Prescot, near Liverpool, England.

 Writing interests

-As a copywriter, I am used to turning my hand to any and every subject for all kinds of purposes.
+As a copywriter, I am used to turning my hand to any and every subject for all kinds of purposes, but in my personal writing and journalism, the subjects I’ve covered and enjoyed most include:

 - LGBTQ issues